nrtonchev/2048Game/README.md

 The user is presented with the standard 4x4 grid for the game.
 Initially 2 random tiles are populated with the number 2.
 The game is played using the arrow keys of the keyboard.
 After every arrow key press the game will automatically generate a single new random number (2, 4).

+During game play, the user will be able to see the current score as well as the best score recorded in the high scores table.

-When the game is over the user will be requested to enter a name by which the current score will be recorded in the high score table.
+When the game is over (there are no more available actions) the user will be presented with a 'Game over' message and will be requested to enter a name by which the current score will be recorded in the high scores table.
 The user will be requested to re-enter a new name if the current one is already in the database.
 The high score name is case sensitive.

 During play the user can perform two additional actions:
 - Save current progress by pressing the 'Insert' key on the keyboard.
 This action will request the user to enter a save game name in order to save the progress.
 Afterwards the game will be saved in the SAVE_GAME table of the previously created database.
 If the user specifies an already existing name, the app will request for him/her to add a new unique name.
 Names are case sensitive.
 The state of the game is saved in JSON format;